 If you have carpenter bees drilling into your home or something else that's valuable, however, then you'll need to get them treated.
-Once carpenter bees have taken a shine to your home, they don't go away.
-In fact, female carpenter bees and their daughters often re-use the same nests, expanding them every time, year after year.
+Once carpenter bees have taken a liking to your home, they don't go away.
+Female carpenter bees and their daughters often re-use the same nests, expanding them every time, year after year.
 So if you ignore a carpenter bee problem, it will only get worse.

-If you're located anywhere in the Macon area and have a carpenter bee problem, just give us a call for a professional consultation.
+If you're located anywhere in the Macon area or Southern Georgia and have a carpenter bee problem, just give us a call for a professional consultation.
 We look forward to hearing from you.